drzhonghao/exception.bugs/README.md

 2. exception_bug.txt lists the mappings from mentioned exceptions to bug reports.

 3. bug_revision.txt lists the mappings from bug reports to revisions.
 The revisions are extracted by ChangeDistiller.

+In the model folder, we list our repair models.
+More details of the models are presented in the following papers:

+[1]  M. Martinez and M. Monperrus.
+Mining software repair models for reasoning on the search space of automated program fixing.
+Empirical
+Software Engineering, 20(1):176¨C205, 2013.
+[2] H. Zhong and H. Mei.
+Mining Repair Model for Exception-Related Bug.
+In submission.
+2017